Pupil Premium and Y7 Catch-up Premium

-We pride ourselves on the best teaching “first time round” for Pupil Premium students in Years 7-13 to help them make better progress towards examination success.
+We want quality first teaching for Pupil Premium students in Years 7-13 to help them make better progress towards examination success.
 We also offer a bespoke intervention and study programme for each student in receipt of the Pupil Premium.

 Pupil premium Grant (PPG)

 The Pupil Premium Grant is additional funding given to schools to raise the attainment of disadvantaged pupils and close the gap between them and their peers.

 Secondary schools receive £935 for each child registered as eligible for free school meals at any point in the last 6 years (Ever6).

 Total amount of PPG received is £240,295.

 Number of students benefitting from PPG is 257

 The Year 7 Catch-up Premium provides an additional £500 for each year 7 pupil who did not achieve the expected standard in

 Reading and/or Maths at the end of Key Stage 2.